varigence/docs/bimlflex/implementation-guides/snowflake-implementation.md

 The Snowflake load process uses a separate custom SSIS component to provide a solid query management experience in SSIS.
 The components are installed and upgraded through the BimlFlex developer installation or the separate runtime installation for custom components.

 > [!NOTE]
 > If the components were not installed on initial installation they can be installed at a later date by re-running the installer.
-The following guide for help installing BimlFlex and Custom:
+For additional details on installing BimlFlex and Custom Components refer to the below guide:
 > BimlFlex Docs: [](xref:bimlflex-installing-bimlflex)

 ## Configuring BimlFlex Settings